POSTED June 7, 2021

 Here is a basic example of how the diagnostic tool can be of assistance when attempting to diagnose a fault:

 If your engine does not achieve its rated RPM, your engine could be missing on a cylinder.
-First you could perform a cylinder drop test (removing a spark plug lead with the engine running and listening for a drop in engine RPM, to confirm spark to the cylinder).
+Firstly, you could perform a cylinder drop test.
+This involves removing a spark plug lead with the engine running.
+Next, you listen for a drop in engine RPM to confirm spark to the cylinder.
 To complement the drop test you could use the diagnostic tool to complete an injector cut out test.
 At the click of a button you can prevent the injector from delivering fuel to the given cylinder (again listening for a drop in the engine’s RPM).
 Pending the engine you may be able to complete these by hand, but when access is limited, further removal of parts will be required to complete successfully.
 Both of these tests could be completed per cylinder with the diagnostic tool, saving time and also being the safer alternative.

 Screenshots of invaluable data on various manufacturers ECM printouts